-8. Assessments
+9. SmarTracks Diagnostics Assessments

-8.1.
+9.1.
 Sprint

-You can measure any running distance, depending on where the Timing Gates are placed.
+You can measure any running distance.

-If you are running on a SmarTracks Location with integrated timing gates, you can start at any gate.
-You can check out the Timing Gate pattern of each SmarTracks Location on www.smartracks.run/loca-tions.
+If you are running on a SmarTracks Location with integrated Timing Gates, you can start at any gate.
+You can check out the Timing Gate pattern of each SmarTracks Location on www.locations.smartracks.run.

-If you are using Timing Gates Mobile, we recommend starting at the 100m finish line or any other fixed point on your track.
+If you are using Timing Gates Mobile, we recommend starting at the 100m finish line or any other fixed point on your track/turf location.
 From there, place the mobile gates at the desired intervals.